fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 {% include figure.html src="/assets/images/qgis/topo2.png" caption="Combining images and data" %}

 Let's blend the layers a bit rather than just overlay them.
-In the Properties menu for the county boundaries layer, click the arrow next to Layer Rendering near the bottom and set Layer Blending Mode to "Darken", and the Layer Transparency to 20%.
+In the "Symbology" submenu (not "Rendering"): in the Properties menu for the county boundaries layer, click the arrow next to Layer Rendering near the bottom and set Layer Blending Mode to "Darken", and the "Layer Opacity" to 80%.
+Click "OK".
 This will enable us to see more of a blend of the county data atop the topographic data.
-It's kinda fun to play around with these setting to see what effects you can create.
+It's kinda fun to play around with these setting to see what effects you can create (some of which are decidedly more helpful than others).

 {% include figure.html src="/assets/images/qgis/topo3.png" caption="You're probably appreciating well designed maps a bit more now" %}